 Another benefit: this dish is full of clean, anti-inflammatory ingredients like parsley, oregano, extra-virgin olive oil and garlic.
 It's also high in protein (thanks to lean chicken breasts), healthy fats, and vitamins A, C and E. It's one healthy and nutritious dinner!

-Each serving of the chimichurri chicken cutlets is 1.4 net carbs and 43 percent protein.
+Each serving of the keto chicken cutlets with chimichurri sauce is 1.4 net carbs and 43 percent protein.

 What is Chimichurri?